shanopow/pizza_web_app/readme.txt

-;Some points for further explanation:
+Some points for further explanation:

 1. Sessions are used as cheap way to auth user and also to get the pizza we created on the index view.
 Cheap way of doing it but nice enough
 2. I only have two routes to keep it simple and asl oto reduce need for authing the user using the session.
 Keeps it very eleegnat in routes then.